josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 </CalloutPlusQuote>

-Some might also argue the reduction in quality is worth the bump in speed, which I suppose may be reasonable in some cases (but not all).
+Some might also argue the reduction in quality is worth the bump in speed, which I suppose may be reasonable in some cases (but certainly not all).

 But never mind that; let's set aside code quality for a minute.